 Some information isn't published formally anywhere else and is only available as grey literature.
 It can be representative of specific locales or settings e.g. local NHS trust information, community newsletters.
 It can provide personal stories.
 It can also be an excellent source of data.

-However, because grey literature isn't peer reviewed, it should be used with caution and the awareness that it could be biased, be based on opinion, or contain false/incorrect information.
+However, because grey literature isn't peer reviewed, it should be used with caution and the awareness that it could be biased, be based on opinion, or contain false or incorrect information.

 Grey literature can sometimes be difficult to find, but there are a number of resources available to help.
 Below is a list of different types of grey resources, including theses respositories/search engines, broader grey-specific search sites, and some health grey literature resources.
 You may find additional grey literature on charity websites.